Robert M. Beren Academy: History

 Robert M. Beren Academy was founded in 1969 as the South Texas Hebrew Academy; the original campus was located at South Braeswood at Chimney Rock.
 In 1980, the school was renamed Hebrew Academy.
 In 1988, the school was again renamed to Robert M. Beren Academy after the Israel Henry Beren Foundation donated to the school.

 After a six million-dollar capital campaign, the school moved into its 54000 sqft campus at 11333 Cliffwood in 1999.

 In 2007 Robert M. Beren, whom the school was named after, donated $1 million to the school.
 Other individuals donated another $1 million at the same time.

 In February 2012, Beren Academy's boys basketball team reached the semifinals of the Texas Association of Private and Parochial Schools (TAPPS) state tournament, but withdrew from the semifinal game, which had been scheduled for Friday evening during the Jewish Sabbath, after TAPPS refused the school's request to reschedule the game for earlier in the day.
 However, after some of the parents of the team members filed a lawsuit in a Dallas court, TAPPS relented and granted them the opportunity to reschedule the game.
 Beren won the rescheduled semifinal game, but lost in the state championship.

 In Fall 2012, Rabbi Perry Tirschwell assumed the position of Executive Director.
-Dr. Paul Oberman is the current head of school.
+Rabbi Jordan Silvestri is the current head of school.

 Student body and operations

 As of 2006 it had 270 students; As of 2008 the school had 325 students.
 Annual tuition in 2008 ranged from $11,000 to $15,000.
-In 2017, annual high school tuition was $30,000.
-The vast majority of students are on financial aid.

 Though the school is an Orthodox Jewish institution, about 40% of families do not self-identify as Orthodox.
 The Orthodox families live in a very tight-knit community, all within walking distance to the Synagogue.
 There is a strong emphasis placed on family and community.

 70% of RMBA graduates choose to spend a gap year continuing their Judaic studies in Israel before beginning college.
 10% of RMBA graduates attend Ivy League universities.

 The high school faculty consists of 23 educators, 17 of whom hold advanced degrees.